-New Mexico MainStreet Program, Los Alamos County, and Los Alamos MainStreet and Creative District
+New Mexico MainStreet Program,

+The Los Alamos County, and Los Alamos MainStreet and Creative District

 The State of New Mexico's Economic Development Department seeks to increase the number of jobs and businesses, sustain and expand existing businesses, mitigate commercial leakage, support local entrepreneurs in start-ups, and improve property values within traditional and historic commercial districts.
-To that end, it has dedicated resources, professional assistance, and services to partnering municipalities and a local nonprofit organization representing stakeholders within the designated commercial district through the New Mexico MainStreet (NMMS), New Mexico Arts & Cultural Districts (ACD), Frontier and Native American Communities (FNAC) Initiative, and Urban Neighborhood Commercial Corridors (UNCC) Initiative programs.
-The partners of this MOU agree to dedicate collaborative resources, adopt local economic growth and revitalization tools, and establish economic development funding for operations and program implementation to restore economic vitality within the MainStreet economic redevelopment district.
+To that end, it has dedicated resources, professional assistance, and services to partnering municipalities and local MainStreet organizations representing stakeholders within the designated commercial district through the New Mexico MainStreet (NMMS), New Mexico Arts & Cultural Districts (ACD), and New Mexico MainStreet Project-Based Initiative programs which include: Frontier and Rural Communities Initiative (FRCI), Native American Communities Initiative (NACI), and Urban Neighborhood Commercial Corridors (UNCC).
+The partners of this Biennial Memorandum of Understanding (MOU) agree to dedicate collaborative resources, adopt local economic growth and revitalization tools, and establish economic development funding for operations and program implementation to restore economic vitality within the MainStreet economic redevelopment district.

-New Mexico MainStreet (NMMS) is a designated "Main Street America" State Coordinating Program.
+New Mexico MainStreet is a designated "Main Street America" State Coordinating Program.
 Main Street America (MSA) is a program of the nonprofit National Main Street Center, Inc. (NMSC), a subsidiary of the National Trust for Historic Preservation.
-The New Mexico Economic Development Department (NMEDD) is licensed and accredited annually to administer the NMSC's Main Street ApproachTM to downtown revitalization.
+The New Mexico Economic Development Department (NMEDD) is licensed and accredited annually to administer the NMSC's Main Street Approach[TM] to downtown revitalization.
 It does this through the development of "Economic Transformation Strategies" that are implemented through comprehensive work in four broad areas known as the Four Points: Economic Vitality, Design, Promotion, and Organization.

-Through the execution of this biennial MOU, the New Mexico MainStreet program establishes an economic development partnership program with local, eligible communities.
-The NMEDD, by New Mexico State Statute (New Mexico MainStreet Act 3-60B-1 to 3-60B-4 NMSA 1978, as amended 2013, and the Arts and Cultural District Act 2007), is authorized to select local partners to participate in the New Mexico MainStreet's program based on the standards and principles set forth by the MSA/NMSC and when legislative appropriation allows.
-Local partners (the local revitalization organization and the local governing body), join their resources (human, social and financial) to directly support the economic development of the district.
+Through the execution of this biennial MOU, the New Mexico MainStreet program establishes an economic development partnership with local, eligible communities.
+NMEDD, by New Mexico State Statute (New Mexico MainStreet Act 3-60B-1 to 3-60B-4 NMSA 1978, as amended 2013, and the Arts and Cultural District Act 2007), is authorized to select local partners to participate in the New Mexico MainStreet's program based on the standards and principles set forth by the MSA/NMSC when resources and legislative appropriation allows.
+Local partners (the local revitalization organization and the local governing body), join their resources (human, social, and financial) to directly support the economic development of the district.

-As a Main Street America State Coordinating Program, NMMS provides local MainStreet organizations and their local government partners with resources, training, and technical services that enhance local culture and heritage, and build the economic vitality of each participating community's downtown, village plaza, town center, courthouse square, historic commercial corridor, or traditional neighborhood central business district.
+As a Main Street America State Coordinating Program, NMMS provides local MainStreet organizations and their local government partners with resources, training, and technical services that enhance local culture and heritage, and build the economic vitality of each participating community's downtown, village plaza, town center, courthouse square, historic commercial corridor, or traditional neighborhood business district.

-The local government partner (municipal, county or tribal government) financially supports the work of a community economic development partnership within the dedicated MainStreet district for both operations and program implementation through a service contract with the local, state-designated MainStreet organization.
+The local government partner (municipal, county, or tribal government) financially supports community economic development work within the dedicated MainStreet district for both operations and program implementation through a service contract with the local, state-designated MainStreet organization.
 Since the NMMS program and its designation of local partners are established by state statute, and with the understanding that the service contract binds the local MainStreet organization to the implementation of economic development projects which have a fair-market value in exchange for funds received, local government partners remain in compliance with the anti-donation clause of the New Mexico Constitution.

-The local MainStreet organization is an economic development organization comprised of downtown stakeholders, whose programs, projects, and activities enhance the local downtown economy and contribute to the quality of life of its citizens.
+The local MainStreet organization is an economic development organization comprised of district and community stakeholders, whose programs, projects, and activities enhance the local downtown economy and contribute to the quality of life of its citizens.
 The organization builds local partnerships to leverage resources and buy-in for the revitalization of the district.